Mohan-Kumar-T-in/localrepo/README.md

 # This is my local repo created to

 <h1>Learn Git and Git Hub in holidays</h1>
-<p>learn git and git hub to work with larage projects and contribute to stored projects.</p>
+<p>learn git and git hub to work with large projects and contribute to stored projects.</p>